Uncompromising Honor: Plot summary

 Events come to a head when the League invades Beowulf.
 Though Alliance defenses are sabotaged by a secret Alignment weapon, the defenders still manage to defeat the League force.
 However, the Alignment has smuggled nuclear weapons aboard Beowulf's orbital habitats.
 The detonations kill more than 43 million people, mostly civilians, but also large numbers of Alliance officials.
 (Harrington's husband, Admiral Alexander, barely escapes with his life.)
 The bombings occur well after the total defeat of the League force, showing who is responsible.

 In response, the Alliance decides to bring a swift end to its conflict with the League.
-In "Operation Nemesis," Admiral Harrington and her Grand Fleet enter the solar system and demonstrate their overwhelming technological superiority, forcing the surrender of the Solarian League Navy without suffering a single casualty.
-To punish the League for its aggression and atrocities, Harrington has 2,000 years of built-up orbital infrastructure throughout the solar system destroyed, although no civilians are killed.
+In "Operation Nemesis," Admiral Harrington and her Grand Fleet enter the Solar System and demonstrate their overwhelming technological superiority, forcing the surrender of the Solarian League Navy without suffering a single casualty.
+To punish the League for its aggression and atrocities, Harrington has 2,000 years of built-up orbital infrastructure throughout the Solar System destroyed, although no civilians are killed.
 Harrington threatens to repeat this action in the next four most wealthy systems, and then the next four, and so on, unless the League accepts the surrender terms.
 The Mandarins refuse to give up, but military and political leaders on Earth, having uncovered the Alignment's infiltration of the League, depose them and promulgate reforms.

 Reception

 Uncompromising Honor debuted at #9 on the New York Times Bestseller List.

+The novel won the 2019 Dragon Awards in the Best Military Science Fiction or Fantasy Novel category.